Sinkhole in popular park caused by 'water leaking from dam' council confirms

-Sinkhole in popular Sheffield park caused by 'water leaking from dam' council confirms
+Sinkhole in popular Rivelin Valley park should be repaired soon, says Sheffield City Council

-A sinkhole which opened up along a popular Sheffield nature trail months ago should be repaired over the next couple of months.
+A sinkhole which opened up at Rivelin Valley in Sheffield months ago should be repaired over the next couple of months, the council says.

 Read More